GoApptiv/kong-docker-compose/README.md

 # Kong in Docker Compose

-This is the GoApptiv Docker Compose template for [Kong][kong-site-url] with lastest supported Postgres version and Nginx Load Balancer for Scaling.
+This is the GoApptiv Docker Compose template for [Kong](https://konghq.com/) with lastest supported Postgres version and Nginx Load Balancer for Scaling.

 ## What is Kong?